 The Company holds equity securities for various purposes.
-The Company's investments in private equity funds are generally held to realize a potential profit; equity securities in pension plans are held to reduce future pension expense; investments in affordable housing are made to generate tax credits and investments in certain trade organizations are required to realize the benefits of being a member.
+The Company's investments in SBIC and other equity-method investments are to provide capital to support small businesses; investments in pension plans are held to reduce future pension expense; investments in affordable housing and renewable energy are made to generate tax credits and investments in certain trade organizations are required to realize the benefits of being a member.

-The Company has total equity exposures of approximately \$16.5 billion, with \$5.0 billion in individual equities and \$11.5 billion in equity funds at September 30, 2022.
-The majority of the individual investments are related to the Company's CRA activities, including taxadvantaged investments.
+The Company has total equity exposures of approximately \$19.9 billion.
 The Company uses the simple risk-weight approach for its individual equity securities.
-The equity funds consist of BOLI, private equity, pension fund assets, money market, and other equity funds.
-The Company uses the full look-through approach for BOLI assets in separate accounts and other equity funds.
-Investment guidelines specify objectives and constraints for separate account BOLI investment funds, including permitted and non-permitted investments, concentration and diversification requirements, credit guality requirements, and duration parameters.
-There were no unrealized gains not recognized through earnings included in Tier 2 capital for the guarter ended September 30, 2022.
+The Company uses the full look-through approach for BOLI assets in separate accounts and other equity funds, which includes pension fund assets, money market funds and certain other equity funds.
+Investment guidelines specify objectives and constraints for separate account BOLI investment funds, including permitted and non-permitted investments, concentration and diversification requirements, credit quality requirements, and duration parameters.
+There were no unrealized gains not recognized through earnings included in Tier 2 capital for the quarter ended March 31, 2023.

 Non-marketable equity securities are generally recorded either at historical cost or using the equity method.
 Refer to "Note 1.
-Basis of Presentation" in Truist's Annual Report on Form 10-K for the year ended December 31, 2021 for accounting policies related to equity investments and the valuation of financial instruments.
+Basis of Presentation" in Truist's Annual Report on Form 10-K for the year ended December 31, 2022 for accounting policies related to equity investments and the valuation of financial instruments.

-At September 30, 2022, the Company held approximately \$770 million of exposures in equity funds that relate to the Company's nonqualified defined contribution plan.
+At March 31, 2023, the Company held approximately \$742 million of exposures in equity funds that relate to the Company's nonqualified defined contribution plan.
 There is an offsetting liability for these investments, and as a result, there is no net impact to earnings or equity from these investments as changes in the fair value of the investments are recorded in income with an offsetting change in personnel expense.

-Equity securities carried at cost and the related unrealized gains and losses were immaterial at September 30, 2022.
+Equity securities carried at cost and the related unrealized gains and losses were immaterial at March 31, 2023.